AntiAnti/FreeAnimHelpers/README.md

 Copy component-space transforms of skeleton bones (usually wrists and feet) to MetaHuamn/Mannequin IK bones (ik_foot_r etc).

+### Reset Scale of Root Bone

+Small function to reset scale of root bone in skeletal mesh and preserve size of the model.
+See [this video](https://youtu.be/o04BHS8e_M4).

 ## To Do

 - add/remove root motion;